-Student Diversity and Inclusion Services coordinates the LINKAGES Mentor Program, which began in 2007, and serves as a formal peer mentoring initiative designed to support the retention of underrepresented students at the University of St. Thomas.
-Upperclassman mentors serve as a resource to help first year students successfully transition from high school to college.
+Student Diversity and Inclusion Services coordinates the Linkages Mentor Program, which began in 2007, and serves as a formal peer mentoring initiative designed to support the retention of underrepresented students (students of color, first-generation students, and students demonstrating significant financial need) at the University of St. Thomas.
+Upperclass student mentors serve as a resource to help first year students successfully transition from high school to college.
 By participating in this program, students will have an opportunity to meet new people, network and build relationships with UST faculty and staff.
 Throughout the year, students will participate in a variety of student success workshops, attend social activities and engage in interactive community outreach activities.

-The Linkages team currently consists of 31 undergraduate student leaders who serve as the mentors.
-This program is led by a team of Student Diversity and Inclusion Services staff, including Brad Pulles, Retention Program Director; and Geena Maharaj and Tanesha Williams, who are the 2012-2013 Linkages Interns.
+The Linkages team currently consists of 30 undergraduate student leaders who serve as the mentors.
+This program is led by a team of Student Diversity and Inclusion Services staff, including Brad Pulles, Retention Program Director; and Sylvester Nwosuji and Jayda Pounds, who are the 2017-2018 Linkages Interns.

-Mentors and mentees are expected to attend Linkages Core Workshops, social events/activities, and a community service or volunteer project together, in addition to meeting twice per semester with one of the Linkages Interns.
+Mentors and mentees are expected to attend Linkages Core Workshops, social events/activities, and a community service or volunteer project together, in addition to meeting occasionally during the semester with one of the Linkages Interns.
 Through participation in Linkages, students can expect personalized attention, intrusive academic advising, career support, and community building.